Anyone who wants to explore urban life in Norway will find plenty of things to do in Trondheim.

 There’s just so much to explore here, it’s hard to know where to start!
 To make life easier, here’s a list of some of the best things to see and do in Trondheim.

-Marvel at Europe’s Northernmost Cathedral in Trondheim
+Marvel at Europe’s Northernmost Cathedral

 If it’s your first visit to the city, I’d recommend a visit to the ancient Nidaros Cathedral.

-This impressive building is around a thousand years old, and is the northernmost medieval cathedral in Europe.
+This impressive building is around a thousand years old and is the northernmost medieval cathedral in Europe.
 It was built to honor Norway’s patron saint, the 11th-century Saint Olav, and is still seen as one of the country’s most sacred places.

 The front of the cathedral is especially stunning.
 Here you’ll see saints rubbing shoulders with gargoyles, while carvings and sculptures represent stories from the Bible and Norwegian history.

 The building is usually open to visitors, and guided tours are on offer to help you find out more about its interesting past.
+The cathedral is an absolute must, and should be on your list of things to do in Trondheim.

 Enjoy Trondheim’s Street Scene

 Norwegians are known for their love of coffee, and Trondheim is home to a thriving café culture.
-One the best places for a relaxing cuppa and a spot of people watching is the historic Bakklandet district.
+One of the best places for a relaxing cuppa and a spot of people watching is the historic Bakklandet district.
 Once occupied by Trondheim’s fishermen, the area now hosts characterful cafes and bistros with outdoor seating.

 Some of the coffee shops here have even invented their own special brews – try the Sweet Chili Latte offered by Dromedar Kaffebar, if you dare!
 And if you’d prefer a drop of something stronger, you could head to the waterfront area of Solsiden.
 What was once an old shipyard has now been converted into a row of lively bars and restaurants.
 The area still retains its industrial vibe and, come summer, the area is a popular spot for locals to enjoy a beer by the water.